Rainy season unleashes with fury, beauty in US Southwest

 Roswell, in southeastern New Mexico, has received nearly double its normal rainfall, while Albuquerque to the northwest was lagging.
 Rainfall can fluctuate wildly even within cities because of the hit-and-miss nature of the monsoon.

 The remnants of Tropical Storm Nora pushed moisture into the region this week, boosting rainfall totals.
 With each storm, officials warn of potential flooding dangers.
-At least 10 people have died in Arizona since the monsoon started this year, and at least four in New Mexico in flooding events.
+At least 10 people have died in Arizona in flooding events since the monsoon started this year, and at least five in New Mexico.

 Despite the abundant rainfall, the region is still trending toward hotter, drier weather because of climate change.
 All of Arizona is in some level of drought and most of New Mexico, according to the U.S. Drought Monitor.